HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/access/index.md

       </html>
     ```

-3. Open DX Picker by setting the `open` attribute of the picker to `true`.
+3. Open DX Picker by calling `toggleDialog` function.

-    You can assign an id to the `dx-picker` tag and add an onclick handler button that sets the `open` attribute to `true`.
+    You can assign an id to the `dx-picker` tag and add an onclick handler button that calls the `toggleDialog` function.

     ```html
       <html>